SajeedAninda/Delightful-Blogs-Client/README.md

 # Delightful-Blogs
 "Delightful Blogs" is a web platform that provides a delightful and immersive experience for bloggers and readers alike.
 It serves as a space where bloggers can create and share captivating written content, while readers can explore a wide range of engaging and informative blog posts.

+## Repo Intro
+This Repo Contains the client side code of the Delightful Blogs Project

+## Table of Contents
 - [Features](#features)
 - [Frontend](#frontend)
   - [Technologies Used](#technologies-used)